Reboot

 In computing, rebooting is the process by which a running computer system is restarted, either intentionally or unintentionally.
 Reboots can be either a cold reboot (alternatively known as a hard reboot) in which the power to the system is physically turned off and back on again (causing an initial boot of the machine); or a warm reboot (or soft reboot) in which the system restarts while still powered up.
 The term restart (as a system command) is used to refer to a reboot when the operating system closes all programs and finalizes all pending input and output operations before initiating a soft reboot.

 Terminology

+On some systems, IBM uses the term re-IPL for reboot and the term restart has a different meaning.

 Etymology

 Early electronic computers (like the IBM 1401) had no operating system and little internal memory.
 The input was often a stack of punch cards or via a switch register.
-On systems with cards, the computer was initiated by pressing a start button that performed a single command - "read a card".
+On systems with cards, the computer was initiated by pressing a start button that performed a single command –"read a card".
 This first card then instructed the machine to read more cards that eventually loaded a user program.
 This process was likened to an old saying, "picking yourself up by the bootstraps", referring to a horseman who lifts himself off the ground by pulling on the straps of his boots.
 This set of initiating punch cards was called "bootstrap cards".
 Thus a cold start was called booting the computer up.
 If the computer crashed, it was rebooted.
 The boot reference carried over to all subsequent types of computers.